Angus McPhee: Biography

 MacPhee was born into a crofting family from Eochar/Iochdar, South Uist (Outer Hebrides), although he was actually born in Nettlehole, west of Glasgow, whilst his father worked as a hired hand before returning to Uist to settle when Angus was 7.
 As a young boy on the croft, he learnt how to make ropes and horse-harness from the abundant marram grass or muirineach on the island.
 He showed some skills playing music and singing, loved horses, but otherwise appeared to be a normal child of a poor crofting family.
 Although as a young child he was brought up in a Scots English-speaking community, on the island he soon became a fluent speaker of Gaelic.

 MacPhee served with the Lovat Scouts, and rode on horseback to join them at Beaufort Castle, where the horse was sold for £70.
 Angus was garrisoned in the Faroe Islands during World War II, where he became increasingly mentally ill.
 No one knew what caused this illness.
 He returned home on the croft, but he became mute, sullen and self-absorbed.
 His family noticed his animals became neglected, and soon he was moved to Larbert Asylum.
 He was diagnosed with schizophrenia in 1946, and spent much of the rest of his life in Craig Dunain Hospital.
-He fell largely silent and according to Joyce Laing, an art therapist who came across MacPhee in the 1970s, he didn't speak for more than 50 years.
+He fell largely silent and according to Joyce Laing, an art therapist who met MacPhee in the 1970s, he didn't speak for more than 50 years.
 There is some uncertainty about how totally mute MacPhee actually was, and the first full biography of MacPhee, by Roger Hutchinson shows there was evidence that MacPhee spoke a little to a few close friends in Craig Dunain, in Gaelic.
 Whatever the case, the fact seems to be that he remained largely silent for 50 years.

 Described as 'the quiet big man', he was admitted to the farm ward of the hospital, Kinmylies House.
 There he tended the animals and worked on the lands.
 He was a steady and hard worker and had a particular affection for horses.
 During his free time, MacPhee wandered the hospital grounds in search of materials and created objects woven mostly from grass, sheep wool and beech leaves.
 He made garments, hats, caps, pouches, harnesses and the like, which he liked to hide under the bushes.
 He was completely silent as to their purpose.

 In the 1990s, as part of the movement to return psychiatric patients to the community, Angus was moved back to South Uist, and lived until his death in the Old People's Nursing Home in Daliburgh within an hours' drive of his remaining family.
 Joyce Laing recalls visiting him and showing him a photograph of a favourite horse.
 To her surprise Angus briefly spoke, commenting on the horse.
 She hoped that he might eventually reveal his story to her but within a short time he died.